Sisu M-161: Engine

 The first Sisu's with Rolls-Royce engines were produced in the 1950s.
 The first Rolls-Royce used in the M-series was a 282-hp version of the Eagle 275.
 In 1973 an optional 297-hp Eagle 305 became available.
 The 315-hp Eagle 320 Mk III presented in 1976 became a famous engine in Sisus; later that year power was increased to 327 hp.
 The following year a downgraded 271-hp Eagle 265 Mk III became available.
-The lorries powered by these units can be recognised by the "RR 320" or "RR 265" badges on the grill.
+The lorries powered by these units can be recognised by the "RR 320" or "RR 265" badges on the grille.
 The very last Rolls-Royce engine installed in a Sisu is the Eagle 340 Mk III which was used in the MA-162CZV concept vehicle.

 The weakness of Eagle Mk III engines was excessive wear of cylinder liners.
 The problem was fixed with silicon carbide treated liners which were taken into use in 1980, after which the engine type became called Rolls-Royce Eagle Mk III "Finlandia."
 The more durable liners were later also installed in the older engine types.
 Users were also demanding more power than Rolls-Royce could provide.

 The first experiences from Cummins engines in Sisu's in the late 1960s had not been good.
 The engines used were Cummins Vale V8 diesels which suffered frequent failures.
 But the experiences were different when the six-cylinder 375 PS Cummins NTE-370 engines became available in the M-series in 1979.
 The engines were produced in Cummins factory in Shotts, Scotland.
 After some minor initial problems with fuel system were resolved, the engine soon gained the full trust of its users – it has been even said that this engine type saved Sisu.
 Later the selection was extended with the 290-hp NTE-290 and the more powerful yet 405-hp NTE-400.
 This was a breakthrough for Cummins in Sisus; the Leyland and Rolls-Royce options were then incrementally withdrawn.